-Elementary students in grades 1-5 are included in the district's 1:1 initiative for technology devices.
-Every student issued a device has a required technology fee for device rental and warranty coverage.
+Elementary students in grades K-5 are included in the district's 1:1 initiative for technology devices.
+Every student in grades 1-5 issued a device, will have a required technology fee for device rental and warranty coverage.
 This annual technology fee is \$30 per student or a maximum of \$60 per family.
 Students are responsible for the care of the device.
 Should a device need to be sent in for repair due to damage a graduating fee assessment will be assessed per warranty claim.
 Please refer to the district technology policies on the District website for additional details and information.(See Policy 524 and 524.2)